joelfan/Dataverse-quality-check/README.md

 - A batch program to check for many published dataset attributes and score the attributes

 The project will go through the following milestones:
 - November 2022 - Write a document to define FAIRness and data & metadata quality.
-In teh same doc, state what are project goals and to obtain them.
+In the same doc, state what are project goals and to obtain them.
 - December 2022 - Code a batch program to check for many published dataset attributes and score the attributes
 - January 2022 - Test & produce a list of datasets eligible for improvement